-The investments are held be a fund manager in guaranteed investment certificates (GIC) or marketable securities with MFA and consist of bond and intermediate funds recorded at fair value, which approximates cost.
+The investments are held by a fund manager in guaranteed investment certificates (GIC) or marketable securities with Canaccord and Bank of Montreal.
+MFA investments consist of bond and intermediate funds recorded at fair value, which approximates cost.
 Investment income is reported in the period earned.